owncloud/ocis/docs/apis/http/tus_upload.md

 The backend announces certain tus features to clients.
 WebDAV responses come with tus HTTP headers for the offical tus features, and additional, ownCloud specific features are announced via the capabilities endpoint (e.g. `https://localhost:9200/ocs/v1.php/cloud/capabilities?format=json`).

+The following snippet shows the relevant part of the server capabilities of Infinite Scale that concerns the tus upload:
 ```json
 {
   "ocs": {